John Coburn (Kentucky judge): Death

 In June 1807, Coburn sold his ownership in the house on Green Street in Washington to his partner, Dr. Basil Duke.
 Sometime before 1816, he moved to his 275-acre farm on the Ohio River about one mile east of the town of Maysville, and there he died on February 10, 1823.
 He is buried in the Maysville Cemetery beside his wife and several children and grandchildren.

 Coburn's portrait was donated to the University of Kentucky by his great-great-grandson, Herman Lee Donovan, who was the 4th President of the University of Kentucky, 1941–1956.
 The portrait is located at the university in the archives of the Margaret I. King Library.
 His son James's portrait was also donated and is located in the University of Kentucky Art Museum.

 Family

+John Coburn was the son of Captain James Coburn (also known as Cockburn), a sea captain, and Hannah Bazellee.
+James and Hannah were married in Philadelphia and were among the early members of the city's Baptist community.
+Hannah came from a Quaker family that had immigrated to Pennsylvania in 1683.

 On August 26, 1786, John married Mary Moss, daughter of Hugh Moss and Virginia "Jennie" Ford.
 Mary's sister was Keturah Moss Leitch Taylor, the widow of David Leitch and wife of General James Taylor Jr. (founder of Newport, Kentucky).
 Mary was also the aunt of Brigadier General Bernard Gaines Ferrar and Elizabeth Moss, the second wife of John J. Crittenden, the 17th Governor of Kentucky.

 John and Mary Coburn had 13 children: